 How to Measure Your Toilet Seat

-Now that you know about the standard sizes, you probably want to know how to figure out what size of toilet seat you have.
+Now that you know about the standard sizes, you probably want to know how to figure out what type of toilet seat you have.

-To make sure you get all the measurements you need before you go to the hardware store, measure these 3 things:
+You need to make sure you get accurate measurements of three things before you go to the hardware store.
+Those three things are:

 Let’s get to it.